 Pill Splitting Can Save Money, But Talk to Your Doctor First

-Does it seem that the price of your prescription goes up every time you refill it?
-For those who pay for prescriptions out-of-pocket or have capped prescription coverage, the rising cost of necessary medicine is troubling.
+It may feel like the cost of your prescription goes up every time you refill it.
+For those who pay for prescriptions out-of-pocket or have capped prescription coverage, the rising cost of necessary medication can be troubling.

 However, people who take some of the most commonly prescribed drugs may be able to reduce costs.
 A study in the

 American Journal of Managed Care

 explored the practice of pill splitting.
 Pill splitting saves money because the per-pill price usually does not vary significantly according to dosage.
 This is how it works: your doctor writes a prescription for a dosage level twice that of what you need.
 Then you split the pills in half and you end up with twice as many pills for the same price.

 But be wary.
 Pill splitting may not be a good choice even if it means saving money.
 The US Food & Drug Administration (FDA) advises against pill splitting, unless the drug label states that it is okay.
 Some concerns over pill splitting include:

 - Forgetting to split a tablet or being confused by the correct dose, which can lead to accidental overdose

 - Pills with unusual shapes or sizes may be difficult to split

 Here are other concerns you should be aware of regarding pill splitting.